UncleSamSwiss/ioBroker.i2c/README.md

 ### 1.0.0 (2020-08-19)

 -   (UncleSamSwiss) Updated to the latest development tools and changed to the TypeScript language
+-   (UncleSamSwiss) Rewrote entire UI in React with TypeScript

 ### 0.0.8 (2020-05-26)